Mary Pallay Covell Scholarship

-This award, provided through fundraising activities of the Ohio University Student Chapter of the National Student Speech-Language-Hearing Association (NSSLHA), is presented to an undergraduate communication sciences and disorders major and NSSLHA member to provide financial support for pursuit of the degree.
+This award, provided through fundraising activities of the Ohio University Student Chapter of the National Student Speech-Language-Hearing Association (NSSLHA), is presented to an undergraduate hearing, speech, and language sciences major and NSSLHA member to provide financial support for the pursuit of the degree.
 The recipient will serve on the NSSLHA's executive board for one year as the scholarship chair and will work to plan and implement future fundraising activities.

 David and Miriam Neiman and Manfred and Lotte Buchsbaum Scholarship

-This scholarship was endowed by former College of Health Sciences and Professions (CHSP) Dean Gary Neiman and his wife, Margalit, to help recruit high-performing graduate students to CHSP's Communication Sciences and Disorders program.
-The scholarship will augment one graduate student's stipend each year as a way of drawing candidates who are deemed to have "exceptional academic, clinical and/or research promise."
+This scholarship was endowed by former College of Health Sciences and Professions (CHSP) Dean Gary Neiman and his wife, Margalit, to help recruit high-performing graduate students to CHSP's Hearing, Speech, and Language Sciences program.
+The scholarship will augment one graduate student's stipend each year as a way of drawing candidates who are deemed to have "exceptional academic, clinical, and/or research promise."